Acronyms

 - Distal DVT

-Cumulative recurrent VTE risk by initial VTE site for patients with first unprovoked VTE who were not anticoagulated | |||
+Cumulative recurrent VTE risk by initial VTE site in patients with first unprovoked VTE who did not receive long-term anticoagulation | |||

 ---|---|---|---|